monarch-initiative/ontogpt/docs/setup.md

 * [BioPortal](https://bioportal.bioontology.org/) account (for grounding).
 The BioPortal key is necessary for using ontologies from [BioPortal](https://bioportal.bioontology.org/).
 You may get a key by signing up for an account on their web site.
 * [NCBI E-utilities](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/).
 The NCBI email address and API key are used for retrieving text and metadata from PubMed.
 You may still access these resources without identifying yourself, but you may encounter rate limiting and errors.
-* [HuggingFace Hub](https://huggingface.co/docs/api-inference/quicktour#get-your-api-token).
-This API key is necessary to retrieve models from the HuggingFace Hub service.

 ## Installation